mlr-org/mlr3website/README.md

 the file, try to stick to the BEM naming pattern and use SASS.
 We use the Bootswatch [Yeti](https://bootswatch.com/yeti/) theme.
 A few style options are specified in `mlr-org/_quarto.yml` in the `Theme` section.

-## How to Add a Blog Post

-Blog posts are stored in `mlr-org/posts`.

-1. Create a subdirectory in `mlr-org/posts`.
-2. Start with a new `index.qmd` file and write your post.
-3. Download a suitable cover photo on [Unsplash](https://unsplash.com) in medium resolution.
-Square or landscape format photos look best in the overview.
-4. Open a pull request on GitHub.
-5. Commit your post once with the option `freeze: false` in YAML header.
-This will render the post on the CI once.
-6. Remove the freeze option and ask for a review.

-If your post needs a new package or package version:

-1. Install the package with `renv::install()` in the virtual environment.
-2. Call `renv::snapshot()` to record the package in `renv.lock`.
-3. Commit `renv.lock` with the new post.

 ## How to Add a Gallery Post